Student loans and mortgages have often been referred to as good debt. Credit card debt and auto loans were considered to be the proverbial bad debt.

 Debt is simply an obligation to pay money owed.
 It doesn’t matter whether you are paying $500 a month to Sallie Mae or Visa.
-Either way, its money you don’t have because it belongs to someone else.
+Either way, it’s money you don’t have because it belongs to someone else.

 The “Good Debt” Myth Origins

-For a long time there was some validity to this theory.
+For a long time, there was some validity to this theory.
 College degrees meant that you had higher earning potential.
 Just one generation ago, college cost significantly less than it does today.
 At that time, almost all students got a great return on their investment.

 Additionally, the expected yield on this investment is now substantially less (especially for certain majors).
 Many college grads are unemployed, and many more are underemployed.
-They do not have higher incomes, instead they have onerous student loan debt.
+They do not have higher incomes.
+Instead, they have onerous student loan debt.

 More than a third of first-year full-time college students will not earn their degree within six years.
 Repaying student loans can be incredibly difficult with a degree.
-The students who don’t earn their degree will have a very tough time dealing with student debt.
+The students who don’t earn their degrees will have a very tough time dealing with student debt.

-In my personal experience college was the best decision I could make for myself.
+In my personal experience, college was the best decision I could make for myself.
 I went to a state school and studied engineering.
 Almost all of my tuition was paid for through scholarships, and my housing expenses were paid for because I worked as a resident adviser.
 When I graduated I got an engineering job with the government that offered high pay and great benefits.

 I went to law school.
-This time I went to an expensive private school.
-Even though I worked full time during my legal studies, I still incurred a great deal of debt.
+This time, I went to an expensive private school.
+Even though I worked full-time during my legal studies, I still incurred a great deal of debt.
 As a licensed attorney I now make significantly less than I did before I went to law school.
 The difference is that I love the work I do and would gladly continue what I am doing for the next 30 years.